Resident registration: Italy

 In Italy the registration of residence is compulsory and the records are kept on a decentralized system.
 Unlike other countries a reported place of residence is physically checked by government officials as well as the de-registration of a previous residence.
 Hence, the official confirmation may take up to four months.
 Residents moving to a new place of residence abroad are recorded as expatriates on the database "Anagrafe degli Italiani Residenti all'Estero (A.I.R.E.)"
 (Registry of Italians Resident Abroad).
 When they return to Italy, they are de-registered from A.I.R.E and their new residence is registered by the local administrative authority.

 A.I.R.E. enrolment is obligatory for citizens who take up residence in a foreign country for more than 12 months and for citizens residing abroad either as a result of being born there or having obtained Italian citizenship for any reason whatsoever.
 Enrolment in the A.I.R.E. is done by means of a declaration (special form available) made to the locally competent consular office within 90 days of transfer abroad.

 Luxembourg

 A change of address or move must be declared to the local authorities of the new place of residence within eight days (including arrivals by EU/EEA citizens).
 Non-EU citizens, however, must declare their arrival to the local authorities within three days, regardless of their intended duration of stay.
 A permanent or indefinite departure from Luxembourgish territory must also be declared to the local authorities no later than the day before the departure.

 Netherlands

-The compulsory resident register was run by the Bureau Vestigingsregister in The Hague until 1994.

-Since 1994 the Municipal Basic Administration of Personal Information (Gemeentelijke Basisadministratie Persoonsgegevens or GBA) is used.
-This is a central database fed into by all Dutch municipalities.
-All residents of the Netherlands (citizens and non-citizens alike) are required to register with their municipality.
+The Netherlands has had a compulsory resident register since 1 October 1850.
+On 1 October 1994 the paper-based “population register” was replaced by the computerized Municipal Personal Records Database (Gemeentelijke Basisadministratie Persoonsgegevens or GBA).
+Both the population register and the GBA were decentralized databases kept at municipal level.

+On 6 January 2014, the GBA was replaced by the Dutch Key Register of Persons (Basisregistratie Personen or BRP).
+This is a centralized database containing personal data on residents and certain non-residents (i.e. those staying in the Netherlands for a maximum of 4 months).
+The BRP is updated in real time by all Dutch municipalities.

+Most Dutch government bodies refer to the BRP as "Key Register of Persons" on their English-language web pages, but some still use part of the former name: “Personal Records Database”.